Aducanumab

 Background

-Although aducanumab's approval represents the first drug treatment for Alzheimer's disease, the approval is conditional on further results.7 Biogen enrolled patients in phase 3 clinical trials in 2015, but increased the size of the trials from 1350 patients to 1650 patients to maintain statistical power in the face of a high standard deviation.3 Development of aducanumab was discontinued in March 2019 when two phase 3 clinical trials did not pass futility analysis, however, Biogen sought FDA approval in October 2019 after a reanalysis of the data.3
+Although aducanumab's approval represents the first drug treatment for Alzheimer's disease, the approval is conditional on further results.7 Biogen enrolled patients in phase 3 clinical trials in 2015 but increased the size of the trials from 1350 patients to 1650 patients to maintain statistical power in the face of a high standard deviation.3 Development of aducanumab was discontinued in March 2019 when two phase 3 clinical trials did not pass futility analysis; however, Biogen sought FDA approval in October 2019 after reanalyzing the data 3 and aducanumab was granted accelerated FDA approval on 7 June 2021.6 In January 2024, Biogen announced that the development and commercialization of aducanumab will be discontinued to prioritize the marketing of lecanemab, another drug approved for the treatment of Alzheimer's disease.9

 Type